The Journalist (2019 film)

 The Journalist (新聞記者, Shinbun Kisha) is a 2019 Japanese drama film loosely based on the 2017 book of the same name by Isoko Mochizuki, directed by Michihito Fujii.
 It received 6 Japan Academy Prize nominations and won three, including Picture of the Year, Outstanding Performance by an Actor in a Leading Role and Outstanding Performance by an Actress in a Leading Role.

 On January 13, 2022, a drama version of The Journalist was released on Netflix.

 Plot

-Young journalist Erika Yoshioka works at Tokyo Metropolitan News where her father committed suicide under suspicion of falsifying news.
+Erika Yoshioka, a young journalist, works at Tokyo Metropolitan News where her father committed suicide under suspicion of falsifying news.
 Yoshioka's boss Mr. Jinya entrusts her with investigating a government plan to establish a new university that has arrived by anonymous fax.
-Her research leads to Mr. Kanzaki a Cabinet Official who soon commits suicide.
-The investigation next takes her to Takumi Sugiyama, an earnest official in the Cabinet Intelligence and Research Office.
-Plagued with doubts over Kanzaki's death, Sugiyama agrees to work with Yoshioka to uncover the scandal that may derail their careers.
+Her research leads to Mr. Kanzaki, a Cabinet Official, who soon commits suicide.
+The investigation next takes her to Takumi Sugihara, an earnest official in the Cabinet Intelligence and Research Office.
+Plagued with doubts over Kanzaki's death, Sugihara agrees to work with Yoshioka to uncover the scandal that may derail their careers.